 Here’s what you’ll learn:

-- This study will evaluate the chaplain’s calling to servant leadership, examine biblical models of servant leadership, discern the internal and external dangers of chaplain leadership, and explore the unique opportunities and challenges chaplains face while seeking to provide spiritual ministry in secular and pluralistic settings.
+- Biblical models of servant leadership, the internal and external dangers of chaplain leadership, and the unique opportunities and challenges chaplains face while seeking to provide spiritual ministry in secular and pluralistic settings

-- Special attention is given to the spiritual leadership traits necessary for successful chaplain ministry.
+- The spiritual leadership traits necessary for successful chaplain ministry

 CHPL 655 – Chaplain Evangelism and Discipleship